-The Instructional Support Program assists districts with their ever-growing need for instructional equipment, library materials, and technology on community college campuses due to aging equipment and inadequate funding.
-In 2021-22, districts may use all available Physical Plant and Instructional Support program funding for either the repair or replacement of instructional equipment and library materials.
-Physical Plant and Instructional supplies.
+The Instructional Support program assists districts with their ever-growing need for instructional equipment, library materials, and technology on community college campuses due to aging equipment and inadequate funding.
+In 2022-23 districts may use all available Physical Plant and Instructional Support program funding for either the repair or replacement of instructional equipment and library materials.
+Physical Plant and Instructional program funding cannot be used for instructional supplies.